Logo Futurismo

 David Rodrigues | Bottlenose Dolphins being Bottlenose Dolphins

-It is a vertical blow of the tail or the flipper against the water surface that sometimes indicates aggressiveness, but it can also express the desire to leave the area where they are, or ask for the attention of the other dolphins (Azevedo, A et al 2010; Herzing, 2000).
+It is a vertical blow of the tail or flipper against the water surface that sometimes indicates aggressiveness, but it can also express a desire to leave the area or to attract the attention of other dolphins (Azevedo, A. et al. 2010; Herzing, 2000).

 Bow-riding